Preventing Default Through Business Loan Modification

 - Payment amount.
-The parties may agree to temporarily decrease or suspend the amount due in return for an increase in the payment later in the life of the loan.
+Parties often agree to temporarily decrease or suspend the monthly payment in return for an increased payment in the future.

 - Maturity date.
-The date when full payment is due may be pushed back to a later time.
+Lenders may allow the date when full payment is due to be push back.

 - Interest rate changes.
-The amount of interest charged on the loan may be reduced.
+The loan’s interest rate may be reduced.

 - Sale of property.
-A loan workout might call for the sale of a property in lieu of foreclosure.
+To avoid foreclosure, the terms of a loan workout may include the sale of a property.

 In a loan modification agreement, the attorney plays a pivotal role in ensuring that the workout does not end up creating more legal problems than it solves.